 Yes, I know that these people should be your nearest and dearest (so they should probably already have your phone number) but it can’t hurt to include a number or email as a point of contact to either you, your day-of coordinator, or your wedding planner.
 Make sure to include who they should contact for last-minute issues, too—you won’t have time to answer parking questions on your big day!

-And that’s it!
+That’s it!
 You now have all the inspiration you need to start your wedding website.
 Have you created one already?
-Share the link with us in the comments below and show it off!
+Share the link with us in the comments to show it off!